usenocturne/nocturne-ui/README.md

 - Credentials are stored with expiration dates
 - Unused credentials are automatically cleaned up
 - All sensitive operations happen server-side

+## Donate

+Nocturne is a massive endeavor, and the team have spent everyday over the last few months making it a reality out of our passion for creating something that people like you love to use.

+All donations are split between the four members of the Nocturne team, and go towards the development of future features.
+We are so grateful for your support!

 ## Credits